alixmatthews/Pcitrea_fm_microbes/ITS_qiime_20230220/01_FowardData/README.md

+This purpose of this step is to process the reads for downstream analyses

+#### Data file in this directory and used for this step:
+- `ITS_forward_manifest.tsv`: manifest file for QIIME2 input

+---

 ### Start an interactive srun on the AHPCC

-Only file here: `ITS_forward_manifest.tsv`: manifest file for QIIME2 input

 ```
 srun --nodes=1 --ntasks-per-node=1 --cpus-per-task=16 --partition pcon06 --time 6:00:00 --pty /bin/bash